 Remember to go for consistency!
 The programs were the same map and font that were on our invitations.

 Thank you for taking the time to read this post.
-Please let me know in the comments if this helped you to plan your wedding or event theme!
-For any questions pertaining to where I purchased certain items, etc. please email me!
+Please let me know in the comments if this helped you to plan your travel theme wedding or event!
+For any questions pertaining to where I purchased certain items, please email me!